top of page

 Original 5-inch wood frame with antiqued white finish, most likely applied by the artist.

 A native of Brooklyn, New York, Beatrice Lavis* Cuming studied locally at the Pratt Institute Art School before departing for Paris to attend the Academie Colarossi.
 Within two years, she was back in New York working as an illustrator and attending classes at the Art Students League in 1928-29.
 Following a four-year sojourn to France and North Africa, Cuming again returned to New York where she came under the influence of Charles Burchfield, Charles Sheeler and Charles Demuth.
-In 1934, Cuming moved to New London, Connecticut, where she remained for the balance of her career, participating in the Public Works of Art and WPA Federal Art Projects, teaching art classes and directing the Young People’s Art Program at the Lyman Allen Museum from 1937 through 1967.
-She exhibited widely, including solo exhibitions in New York City at the Guy Mayer Gallery (1942) and Contemporary Artists Gallery (1946) as well as various Connecticut venues culminating in retrospectives at the Lyman Allen Museum in 1968 and 1990.
+In 1934, Cuming moved to New London, Connecticut, where she remained for the balance of her career, participating in the Public Works of Art and WPA Federal Art Projects, teaching art classes and directing the Young People’s Art Program at the Lyman Allyn Art Museum from 1937 through 1967.
+She exhibited widely, including solo exhibitions in New York City at the Guy Mayer Gallery (1942) and Contemporary Artists Gallery (1946) as well as various Connecticut venues culminating in retrospectives at the Lyman Allyn Art Museum in 1968 and 1990.

 The present work is reminiscent of Sheeler in its focus on the industrial environment and of Edward Hopper in its sense of urban isolation.
 The three figures in the middle ground of the painting serve in one sense to provide scale and in another to underscore industrial dominance.
-“Her typical subjects are buoys, drydock cradles, industrial plants, bridges, storage sheds,” wrote New York Times critic Alden Jewell.
+“Her typical subjects are buoys, drydock cradles, industrial plants, bridges, storage sheds,” wrote The New York Times critic Edward Alden Jewell.
 "Miss Cuming paints a man’s world, and she does so with uncompromising vigor.”** When queried about her choice of subject matter, she responded by noting that such industrial subjects "seem to be obviously beautiful, powerful, dramatic, exciting.
 They stir my imagination."***

 __________